Julian-dev28/HyperMetric/README.md

-# HyperCompare
+# HyperMetric

 A command-line tool for comparing LLM models on the Hyperbolic platform.

 ## About

-HyperCompare is a powerful benchmarking tool that helps developers make informed decisions when selecting LLM models on the Hyperbolic platform.
+HyperMetric is a powerful benchmarking tool that helps developers make informed decisions when selecting LLM models on the Hyperbolic platform.
 The tool compares models across three key dimensions:

 - **Speed**: Time to first token, total latency, and tokens per second
 - **Accuracy**: Response consistency and quality